daknis1/Daknis.IO/README.md

 To benefit from the wrappers, you must inject the interface into the class.
 This is best used with a DI factory pattern or use in an application that leverages an IoC container.

-By storing the dependency as the same name of the class it wraps, even if you import `System.IO`, you've shadows the underlying `System.IO.File` static class invocations, so you will always call the wrapper.
+By storing the dependency as the same name of the class it wraps, even if you import `System.IO`, you've shadowed the underlying `System.IO.File` static class invocations, so you will always call the wrapper.

 ```
 using Daknis.IO;